 Propane Gas Storage: LPG – Propane Gas Storage Done Safely

-Gas storage depots may consist of large storage spheres or large buried tanks.
+Gas storage depots may consist of large LPG-propane gas storage spheres or large buried tanks.

-The liquefied propane gas storage can also be underground, in custom-built or prepared storage caverns.
+The liquefied LPG-propane gas storage can also be underground, in custom-built or prepared storage caverns.

-Propane Gas Storage - Propane Tank Safety Regulations - General Guidelines
+LPG-Propane Gas Cylinder Storage - Propane Tank Safety Regulations - General Guidelines

 Propane gas cylinder storage should be outdoors in a well ventilated area.
-Propane gas storage must always have the bottles-cylinders upright with valves closed, when not in use.
+LPG-Propane gas cylinder storage must always be upright with valves closed, when not in use.
 Propane gas bottles must be prevented from falling and protected from impact and damage.

-Propane tank safety regulations place limits on propane gas storage quantities that may apply and placarding may be required.
+Propane tank safety regulations place limits on LPG-propane gas storage quantities that may apply and placarding may be required.

 The propane gas cylinders storage should always kept away from high traffic areas to minimise any chance of accidental impacts.

-Indoor propane gas storage should always be avoided.
+Indoor LPG-propane gas storage should always be avoided.

 Propane cylinders should not be placed near any artificial heat source.